philip-lambert/word-ladder/README.md

 * WordLadder.Lib (class library) This is the where the actual logic lives
 * WordLadder.Tests (class library) These unit tests validate the code in WordLadder.Lib

-The logic code is in it's own class library so that it is completley de-coupled from the application, reducing dependencies which complicates unit testing.
+The logic code is in it's own class library so that it is completley de-coupled from the application.
+This reduces dependencies, making unit test creation easier.

 The tests are in their own class library ensuring that test code is never included in a production build.

 For the sake of simplicity I've kept all code in a single console application, and organised code into Lib/Tests folders.